How Low Can You Go? The Data-Light SE Challenge: Experiments with NEO

 Next, an effect size test uses Cliff's Delta~\cite{macbeth2011cliff} to check if the splits are sufficiently separate to be called ``different''.
 Cliff's scores range -1 (entirely less) to 1 (entirely more), 0 means no difference.
 After that, we apply a significance test to check if the difference between two groups is more that just accidental.
 For this, we use bootstrapping~\cite{EfroTibs93} to resample to estimate the distributions, estimate confidence intervals, and check that if their differences are just chance.
 If the splits pass these effect size and significance tests, Scott-Knott recurses over both halves.

-Scott-Knott preferred over other tests such as Nemenyi \cite{nemenyi1963distribution} since it (a)~avoids overlapping groups; (b)~tests for both significance and effect size; (c)~handles overlapping distributions; and (d)~needs only $\log_2(N)$ comparisons.
+Scott-Knott is preferred over other tests such as (e.g.) Nemenyi \cite{nemenyi1963distribution} since it (a)~avoids overlapping groups; (b)~tests for both significance and effect size; (c)~handles overlapping distributions; and (d)~needs only $\log_2(N)$ comparisons.

+\here{A12}\BLUE Since rankings reported by Scott-Knott already reflect both central tendency and variability across repeated trials and for space constraints, we report rankings and mean performance in this paper.
+Standard deviations are provided in an online appendix at \url{https://github.com/KKGanguly/NEO/blob/main/supplementary.pdf}.